 Shipboard entertainment options - Fun and Sport

-The outdoor activity complex on the Mardi Gras ship is named The Ultimate Playground (2-deck high) with SkyRide, SkyCourse, SportSquare, Carnival WaterWorks (fleet's largest aquapark) and "BOLT - Ultimate Sea Coaster" (world's first rollercoaster at sea).
+The outdoor activity complex on the Mardi Gras ship is named The Ultimate Playground (2-deck high) with SkyRide, SkyCourse, SportSquare, Carnival WaterWorks (fleet's largest aquapark, has 3x spiraling waterslides, 1x 2-lane racing slide, 1x tipping bucket) and "BOLT - Ultimate Sea Coaster" (world's first rollercoaster at sea).

 SkyRide is an open-air, pedal-powered aerial ride attraction where passengers climb a hanging bike and "cycle" around the 800 ft (244 m) suspended track, 150 ft (46 m) above sea level.
 Another signature outdoor fun facility is the ropes course SkyCourse (length 600 ft / 183 m).
 Both SkyCourse and SkyRide are part of the SportSquare (sports complex) with an indoor hangout, mini-bowling, mini-golf course, The Clubhouse, Ping-Pong area with tables, jogging track, interactive sports gaming, arcade basketball.

-Located on ship's top-deck (deck 19), Loft 19 is a new VIP leisure concept (secluded retreat for adults) designed as a premium resort complex.
+Located on the ship's top-deck (deck 19), Loft 19 is a new VIP leisure concept (secluded retreat for adults) designed as an exclusive (Excel Suites-only) premium resort complex.
 Here are offered full bar service, swimming pool, sunbathing area with cabanas, deckchairs and sun loungers available for rent.
 The cabanas are fully-stocked with beverages, chilled towels, plush bathrobes and provide dedicated concierge service with lunch delivery and fresh fruits.
 Carnival Excel Suite passengers enjoy priority cabana reservations.